Isolation caused by COVID-19 triggers sharp rise in Eating Disorders among Children

 Lockdown is an extremely challenging time for young people.
 If your child is displaying symptoms of an eating disorder, whether limiting their food intake, eating excessively, or purging, then you should take action to help them sooner rather than later.

-In addition to your parental support, and love and attention, they will also need professional treatment to overcome the disease.
+In addition to your parental support, love and attention, they will also need professional treatment to overcome the disease.

 We’re here to help.